JordanShore/mcb185_homework/course_improvements.md

 =====================

 ## Overall ##
 The course is a useful course overall.
-As someone who has taken ECS32A I am still learning a lot of very useful things.
+As someone who has taken ECS32A I am still learning a lot of very important things.
 You asked for any opinions on course improvement, so I have some, but I want to say first that the course is not bad as it is.

 ## Improving the Course ##
-My NPB168 professor Dr. Jennifer Whistler includes extra credit quizzes and questions for improvements on the course.
+My NPB168 professor _Dr.
+Jennifer Whistler_ includes extra credit quizzes and questions for improvements on the course.
 Then she reads them and actually makes the most prominent opinions from the students into changes she agrees with.
 I think this is the best strategy for improving any course.
 Her class is one of the best.

 ## Grading ##
 Your grading method is actually the only thing truly wrong with the class.
 Grades should be objective.
 The problem with not having an objective grade is it gives students no recourse to state that we deserve a different grade.
 With multiple choice tests and the like, we can say the professor is wrong and we are right, we can prove that we objectively deserve a certain grade.